VirenPanchal888/Movie-Recommendation-Model/README.md

 **🔴 REC - Recommendation entertainment Companion**
-*AI-Powered Movie Recommendation & Prediction*
+*[AI-Powered Movie Recommendation & Prediction*]
 https://preview--cinegenius-sentiment-scout.lovable.app/

-Dot REC is an advanced, AI-driven movie recommendation system that uses deep learning, transformers, sentiment analysis, speech recognition, and real-time streaming APIs to provide highly personalized movie suggestions.
+**🔴REC** is an advanced, AI-driven movie recommendation system that uses deep learning, transformers, sentiment analysis, speech recognition, and real-time streaming APIs to provide highly personalized movie suggestions.
 Designed to evolve dynamically with user preferences, REC offers an interactive and emotion-based movie discovery experience.

 The project started as a prototype in Google Colab, where I manually built a dataset and trained machine learning models like Decision Trees and XGBoost for basic sentiment-based recommendations.
 However, this approach lacked scalability and automation.
 I started this project with no prior experience in full-stack development, but my passion for AI and automation motivated me to push beyond my limits.
 As i mentioned, I initially built the core logic in Google Colab, I realized that deploying an AI-powered movie recommendation system required full-stack development skills, including backend APIs, frontend UI, cloud deployment, and database management—areas where I had little to no prior expertise.